Blazemeter/taurus/site/dat/docs/Nose.md

     - selectBy* Select value in drop down list
     - assertTitle

-Note: * selected by ID/Name/CSS/XPath
+Note: * selected by ID/Name/CSS/XPath.
+You can select frames by index (ByIdx) additionally.

 Action names are built as `<action>By<selector type>(<selector>)`.
 Sometimes actions can have value.
 Options are:
   - `waitByID`, `waitByName`, `waitByLinkText`, `waitByCSS` and `waitByXPath` - to wait until desired option becomes present on page.